r-lib/systemfonts/cran-comments.md

-This is a minor release that fixes a range of system specific bugs and greatly improves upon the font handling capabilities in R
+This release fixes a bunch of issues in the compiled code, most notably the current solaris error as well as the valgrind errors.
+The configure script has also been tweaked to better detect system libraries on macOSdevtools::check(remote = TRUE, manual = TRUE)

 ## Test environments
 * local R installation, R 3.6.0